-Dr. Pawlow currently teaches Cognitive Behavioral Therapy at the graduate level, Biological Psychology at both the graduate and undergraduate levels, and Psychopathology and Careers in Psychology at the undergraduate level.
-Her research interests are in the area of behavioral medicine and issues regarding the teaching of psychology.
+Dr. Pawlow currently teaches Cognitive Behavioral Therapy at the graduate level and Biological Psychology at both the graduate and undergraduate levels.
+Her research interests are in the area of behavioral medicine and issues regarding the scholarship of teaching.
 Her work has been published in Biological Psychology, International Journal of Obesity, Applied Psychophysiology and Biofeedback, Surgery for Obesity and Related Diseases, Obesity Research, and Training and Education in Professional Psychology, and other journals in the field.

 Pawlow, L., & Pomerantz, A. (2008).
 A Growing Application: Health Psychology.
 In A. Pomerantz (ed.), Clinical Psychology.
 Thousand Oaks, CA: Sage.

 Pawlow, L., Pomerantz, A., & Sullivan, B.F.
 (2007).
 Protecting undergraduate volunteers: Balancing confidentiality with the duty to protect and/or warn.
 Training and Education in Professional Psychology, 1, 147-152.